 What is a mobile home?

 A mobile home is built in a factory and then moved to a home site (typically a mobile home park) where other mobile homes are situated — hence its “mobile” label.
-It is designed to move, at least in the initial stages, although doing so can be a slow and laborious process.
+It is designed to move — at least in the initial stages — although doing so can be a slow and laborious process.

 A mobile home could also be referred to as a manufactured home, although they are not technically the same thing.
 The main difference between manufactured and mobile homes is the date of construction.
 Mobile homes were constructed on or before June 15, 1976.
 Manufactured homes are the modern version of the mobile home.

 Is mobile home insurance required in Florida?

-Florida mobile home insurance is not mandatory unless you have financed your mobile or manufactured home.
-In that case, the lender will likely require you to have a Florida mobile home insurance policy for as long as you are making payments.
-However, some mobile home communities may require proof of coverage as part of their regulations.
+While Florida mobile home insurance isn’t required by law, you’ll likely need to purchase a policy if you finance your mobile or manufactured home.
+The lender will likely require you to have a Florida mobile home insurance policy for as long as you are making payments.
+However, some mobile home communities may also require proof of coverage as part of their regulations.
 Although you may not be required to have manufactured homeowners insurance in force, depending on your situation, having coverage could save you from a serious financial loss in case of damage or loss from a fire, hurricane or burglary.

 Mobile home coverage in Florida

 As mentioned, mobile home insurance is similar to homeowners insurance.
 A basic manufactured home policy in Florida covers perils such as winds, fire, wind, theft, vandalism, explosions, snow and ice (even if rare in the state).
 Flood damage is not a covered peril; you will need to purchase a separate flood insurance policy.

 Florida manufactured home insurance typically includes:

 - Dwelling: This coverage is for the physical structure of your mobile home.

 - Detached structures: This includes insurance for detached structures such as awnings, fences or carports.

 - Personal property: This covers your contents and belongings against loss or damage due to covered perils.